 Tegallalang is the smaller and most touristy of them – due to the numerous stalls and restaurants lining the one side, and the famous ‘Bali Swings’ that so many visitors yearn to ride on for that all-important instagrammable snap.

-If you’re in Ubud, it’s just a short scooter ride away to Tegallalang so is definitely worth the the visit, however if you do get chance in your Bali itinerary, make the trip to the Jatiluwih Rice paddies – Bali’s first-ever UNESCO World Heritage Site.
+If you’re in Ubud, it’s just a short scooter ride away to Tegallalang so is definitely worth the visit, however if you do get chance in your Bali itinerary, make the trip to the Jatiluwih Rice paddies – Bali’s first-ever UNESCO World Heritage Site.

 #10.
 Explore Ubud Palace